-The village dates from Anglo-Saxon times and lies on high ground.
-At the crossroads in the village are the remains of a market cross.
+The village of Emley dates from Anglo-Saxon times and lies on high ground.
+At the crossroads in the centre of the village you will see the remains of a market cross.

-In the village centre near the cross, are the Post Office and supermarket.
+Emley village centres around a Post Office, supermarket and a hairdresser.
 The old Church Hall has been converted to a private residence.
 The Methodist church now houses the village playschool and the Emley Players, an amateur dramatics group.

 The Emley Agricultural Show is an annual agricultural and horticultural event held on the first Saturday of August.